Doodleverse/dash_doodler/website/docs/tutorial-extras/deploy-server.md

 http://$IP:8050
 ```

-You should see the Doodler app
+You should see the Doodler app, and you can log in using the credentials you set above

 ### Setting up your web server, SSL and custom URL redirects